RedHat-UX/red-hat-design-system/.changeset/tiny-melons-help.md

 "@rhds/elements": patch
 ---

-Fixed the headline, title, body text, and footer font-sizes to match the Tile specs for both the default and compact variants
+`<rh-tile>`: Fixed the headline, title, body text, and footer font-sizes to match the Tile specs for both the default and compact variants